devaslanphp/project-management/docs/oidc.md

 ## Configuration

-First of all, you need to configure this environment variables:
+All you need to do is to configure this environment variables:

 ```env
 OIDC_CLIENT_ID=